syncfusion-content/flutter-docs/Flutter/datagrid/getting-started.md

 ## Defining columns

-`SfDataGrid` supports adding any widget in a column using the `GridColumn` property.
-You can add the column collection to the `columns` property.
+The `SfDataGrid` supports adding any widget in a column using the `GridColumn` property.
+Add the column collection to the `columns` property.

 {% tabs %}
 {% highlight Dart %}